 Amazon, which loses around 1b$ per quarter on shipping costs, is strategically trying to cut costs and control capacity, even warehousing space (already close to 15% of the market in the UK).
 Amazon’ last mile delivery – low – cost strategy is clearly a threat for logistics service providers who seek to deliver profitable services to the retail sector while committing to high-level quality standards.

 Amazon’strategy is fully supported by state-of-the art technology.
 Digital supply chain is becoming a strong market trend.

 Competition is always a good incentive to innovation and transformation : do you think logistics service providers will be able to turn this Amazon threat into an opportunity ?

 Would you like to discuss a project with us?

-Or receive more information about what we do?
+Perhaps you would simply like to find out more information about what we do?

-Please use this contact form and we will reply shortly.
+Whatever your query, please use this contact form and we will reply shortly.